NASA-NJU/FlyMon/README.md

 * A reference control plane framework realizing task reconfiguration, resource management, data collection.
 * A simulation framework to fast explore algorithms' accuracy.

-> :question: **NOTE** :question: We are improving the richness and reliability of this repository.
+> 🔔 We are improving the richness and reliability of this repository.
 Please submit an issue if you find any bugs/problems.

-> :exclamation: **NOTE 2** :exclamation: This repository currently serves as an early exploration for academics purpose.
+> ⚠️ This repository currently serves as an early exploration for academics purpose.
 We do not provide production-level quality assurance.

 ## How To Use

-### Environment and Dependencies
+### Dependencies

-We implement FlyMon based on P4-16, with the SDE Version 9.7.0.
-Please use at least a version of SDE higher than this one.
+This repository has strict hardware and software requirements.

-Hardware Requirements：
+** Hardware Requirements **

 * Tofino-based Hardware Switch (e.g., Wdege-100BF-XX)
 * At least one Server with QSFP28 connectors and wires.

-Software Requirements:
+** Software Requirements **

 * Switch OS: 4.14.151-OpenNetworkLinux
 * Python 3.8.10
 * SDE Version 9.7.0+ (the same is best)